AccSrd/NTU_MSAI_AI6121_ComputerVision/README.md

 https://ts.ntu.edu.sg/sites/policyportal/new/Documents/All%20including%20NIE%20staff%20and%20students/Student%20Academic%20Integrity%20Policy.pdf

-    If you think the professor are easy to fool, think again.
+    If you think the professor is easy to fool, think again.

 ---
 ### **====== D I S C L A I M E R ======**